Ethnic groups: Russian 77.7%, Tatar 3.7%, Ukrainian 1.4%, Bashkir 1.1%, Chuvash 1%, other or unspecified 14.1% (2010 census, most recent available)

 March 4, 2012 - Russia's presidential elections are held amid complaints of fraud.
-Former president and current Prime Minister Vladimir Putin faces off against Gennady Zyuganov, Mikhail Prokhorov, Vladimir Zhirinovsky and Sergei Mironov.
+Former President and current Prime Minister Vladimir Putin, faces off against Gennady Zyuganov, Mikhail Prokhorov, Vladimir Zhirinovsky and Sergei Mironov.

-March 5, 2012 - Vladimir Putin wins the election.
+March 5, 2012 -

 Putin is sworn in under tight security amid protests of fraud.
-His new prime minister is former president Dmitry Medvedev.
+His new prime minister is former President Dmitry Medvedev.

-December 28, 2012 - Putin signs an anti-U.S. adoption bill.
+Putin signs an anti-US adoption bill.